makapuf/bitbox-0xFF/REFERENCE.md

 aim | | can go left+right, aims by 45 degrees increments
-beatemup | | can jump on ladders, falls back where we are nojump | | cannot jump (nor run)
+beatemup | | can jump on ladders, falls back where we are nojump | | cannot jump (nor run) side | | player can control X and Y but always faces right.
+No jumping/running.
+Slow right autoscroll. down | | player can control X and Y but always faces up.
+No jumping/running.
+Slow up autoscroll.

 ### Terrains